heptarch/heptarch.github.io/drafts/distance.md

 d = \frac{s}{1 -(f'/f)} = 4s,
 $$

 or four times the number of steps.
+The problem